Key takeaways:

 To get a residential certificate, applicants must complete the required 4,500 hours of training (500 in-classroom training and 4,000 on-the-job training).
 Once they’ve completed the necessary training, applicants must pass a trade exam and a fitness assessment.

-To gain a journeyman certificate, applicants must hold at least 8,000 hours of experience, with at least 6,000 of those hours working on commercial or industrial projects.
+To obtain a journeyman certificate, applicants must have at least 8,000 hours of experience, including at least 6,000 hours on commercial or industrial projects.
 Applicants must also pass a trade exam and fitness assessment to get their license.

 Arizona

-Electricians must receive their electrical contractor license in order to perform work within the state.
-There are no state-wide journeyman licenses; electricians must receive a contractor license in a specific electrical category.
+Electricians must hold an electrical contractor license to perform work in the state.
+There are no state-wide journeyman licenses.
+Electricians must receive a contractor license in a specific electrical category.

 There are three different types of electrical contractor licenses:

-• Electrical (K-11): permits electricians to work on both residential electric work and commercial electric work permitted with an R-11 and C-11 license
+- Electrical (K-11): permits electricians to work on both residential and commercial electric work permitted with an R-11 and C-11 license

 Arkansas

-Those looking to perform electrical work in Arkansas must receive a license.
-Licenses are issued by the Arkansas Department of Labor
+Those who wish to perform electrical work in Arkansas must obtain a license.
+The Arkansas Department of Labor issues licenses.

 To get an apprentice license, applicants must register with the board and pass a drug and aptitude test.
 Applicants must have a high school diploma or GED with a passing grade in algebra.